-Both of my children love to read.
+Both of my young children love to read.
 We have read countless books together and they have read countless more on their own.
 That is why I surprised to learn that my daughter doesn’t enjoy her Language Arts classes.
 When I asked why not, she said it was because she has to write and she doesn’t like writing.
 I was astonished and said of course she liked writing.
 She insisted otherwise.
-I realized that as many books as we have read together, we haven’t written any stories together.
-It is no wonder writing feels foreign to her but I told her it can actually be a joy, especially creative writing.
+I realized that as many books as we have read together, we haven’t written any short stories together.
+It is no wonder writing feels foreign to her but I told her it can actually be a joy, especially creative story writing.
 That is why I am so pleased today to welcome A.L.
-Tait, the author of The Mapmaker Chronicles to share how to write a great story.
+Tait, the author of The Mapmaker Chronicles to share ten ideas on how to write a story.
 Not only does she inspire young readers, she also inspires young writers.
 Story writing for kids is a fun activity for kids as well as a valuable learning exercise.

 By A.L.
 Tait